Skip to main content

 For specialists

 Multilingual grievance intake infrastructure for worker voice, community reporting, whistleblower channels, and early harm signals in high-risk operating environments.
-Voice/WhatsApp/USSD intake; structured record with original-language preservation; identity decoupling for anonymous reports; operational-blackout contact rules; labour-broker firewall.
+Voice/WhatsApp/USSD intake; structured record with original-language preservation; identity decoupling for anonymous reports; operational-blackout contact rules; labor-broker firewall.
 Sold as a scoped pilot rather than a low-ticket subscription.

 In plain language